You are here: YMAC > YMAC Meetings + Events > Yule River

 On Day 2, 25 July, the community welcomed politicians and government agencies.
 Mr Yaz Mubarakai, Parliamentary Secretary to the Minister for Education; Aboriginal Affairs; Citizenship and Multicultural Interests attended, confirming that the State Government fully endorses the Yule River Call to Action.
 Mr Murabakai was also there representing The Hon.
 Sabine Winton, Minister for Early Childhood Education; Child Protection; Prevention of Family and Domestic Violence; and Community Services.

 The 2024 meeting also saw the Pilbara District Leadership Group (DLG) extend an invitation to four members of the Yule River Call to Action Working Group to join – ensuring that work is being done to make the Call to Action a reality.
-The Working Group is made up of Mrs Eaton, Linda Dridi, Henry Lockyer, Ashley Councillor, Terry Jaffrey, Raylene Button, Donny Wilson and Maureen MK Kelly OAM.
+The Working Group is made up of Mrs Eaton, Linda Dridi, Henry Lockyer, Ashley Councillor, Terry Jaffrey, Raylene Button, Danny Brown, Donny Wilson and Maureen MK Kelly OAM.

 The Working Group are community members committed to driving both the Yule River Bush Meeting and the Yule River Call to Action.
 They were nominated at an April 2023 workshop held in the lead up to last year’s Yule River meeting, and at the 2024 on-Country meeting they shared updates on progress and sought feedback from community about a more long-term leadership structure on the Call to Action with community members present.